roboes/tools/readme.md

 # See also

 [Nike Run Club Exporter](https://github.com/yasoob/nrc-exporter): download Nike Run Club activities and convert them to .gpx.
+[Torben's Strava Äpp](https://entorb.net/strava/): set of Strava tools, including the feature to import activities from an Excel/.csv to Strava.